 How can you bring the benefits of geofencing marketing to your business?

-By keeping these seven strategies for geofencing marketing in mind:
+By keeping these five strategies for geofencing marketing in mind:

 Companies get excited about geofencing — and, in some cases, too excited.
 That can lead to oversized geofences, which won’t drive results.
 If you have a competitor that’s a 30-minute drive from your store, for example, it’s unlikely that consumers will make a trip to your store that same day.